 Campus clinicians are dedicated to serving students.
 Thoughtful telehealth programs optimize clinic resources and support clinic staff in delivering quality care to the right students at the right times.
 Programs can be designed to offer after hours support or 24/7 service.
 TimelyMD builds solutions that:

 Give students easy access to care, encourage timely action and improve health outcomes.
-Support good decision-making so students know how to care for themselves and when they need to see a clinician.

 "If I got sick in the night growing up, I’d wake my mom and she’d know what to do.
 At school, I can call a doctor who will support me the same way.
 It feels really good to know care is a call away."